devdanim/dnm-smartcroppr/README.md

 - - -

-Thanks to original author of Croppr.js (James Ooi) and author of smartcrop.js (Jonas Wagner).
+Thanks to original author of Croppr.js (James Ooi), author of smartcrop.js (Jonas Wagner) and author of tracking.js (Eduardo Lundgren).
 Released under the MIT License.